If you happen to get a DUI in the District of Columbia, your auto insurance is going to get more expensive — it's just a question of by how much.

-In DC, a DUI violation will lift your yearly car insurance cost by an average of $948.
-That’s 8% less than the United States average rate jump after a DUI.
+In D.C., a DUI will lift your annual car insurance rate by an average of $999.
+That's 10% less than the United States average premium hike following a DUI.

-Getting cheap auto insurance after a DUI conviction is far from simple.
-In fact, a DUI typically results in a greater rate increase than does any single driving violation — more than an at-fault accident, reckless driving, or racing.
+Getting cheap auto coverage after a DUI violation is anything but an easy task.
+In fact, a DUI typically leads to a larger premium increase than any other driving transgression — more than racing, reckless driving, or an at-fault accident.

-Best car insurance after a DUI in Washington DC
+Low-cost car insurance with a DUI in Washington, D.C.

-There’s no auto insurance company specifically offering cheap DUI auto insurance.
-The best way to save after a DUI citation is to assess your options.
+There’s no auto insurance company, in particular, offering inexpensive DUI car insurance.
+The easiest way to save after a DUI conviction is to compare policies.

-Get quotes on the Internet or contact an insurance professional to gauge the choices and find a suitable DUI insurance policy.
+Compare car insurance quotes online or contact your insurance agent to assess the choices and find a relatively cheap DUI insurance policy.

 Save money on DUI car insurance by shopping around!